 From three number one singles (Dynamite, Life Goes On, Savage Love Remix) to a total of five career album number ones in the United States — the largest music market in the world — BTS once again cemented their global status in the music industry.

 Though, none of this came easy.
 Neither BTS nor Bong Joon Ho received their well-earned recognition overnight.
 Bong, who took the Oscars stage to accept the grand prize for Parasite described to the audience the “1-inch tall barrier” of subtitles, and how once one overcomes it can be introduced to “so many more amazing films”.
 The reality, however, is far more than just a 1-inch tall barrier.

 This very barrier, seemingly small and conquerable without any impediments encapsulates existing prejudices, internalised stereotypes and an overlooked ignorance within our society.
-To forge through the industry is a challenge in itself; but to hail from South Korea, deliver your art in your native tongue and transcend the make-believe barriers of language across multiple corners of the world — is a spectacle worth acknowledging.
+To forge through the industry is a challenge in itself; but to hail from South Korea, deliver your art in your native tongue and transcend the make-believe barriers of language is a spectacle worth acknowledging.
 It is hardly just a matter of making sense to audiences, but a multitude of trials and tribulations that creatives like BTS and Bong confronted in an industry too unwilling to accept diversity.